If you want to make money on Redbubble, you need to get traffic to your listings and shop.

 I’m going to give you guys an example.
 Let’s make a description for the keyword… Rainbow butterfly.

-In my experience, such a powerful description is targeting lots of different keywords and can help you rank and get more views from Google search.
+In my experience, such a powerful description targets lots of different keywords and can help you rank and get more views from Google searches.

 This is a very quick and easy method that helps me improve both traffic and sales.
 And I hope it will help you too.
 I place this format down in the description, so you can copy it and use it on your product listings.